ashnote23/memcore/README.md

 # memcore

-A crash-safe spaced repetition engine built in C++, with a Go API layer.
+A crash-safe spaced repetition engine built in C++, with a Go API layer connected via gRPC.

 This is not a flashcard app.
 It is a backend storage engine that happens to schedule flashcards — built with the same reasoning you would apply to a production system: write-ahead logging, snapshot recovery, strict architectural boundaries, and deterministic scheduling logic.